 Recipients of the Chancellor’s Citation for Excellence are chosen from nominations made by faculty and staff of the Syracuse University community.
 A selection committee of faculty and staff from across campus reviews nominations and makes recommendations to the Chancellor.

 A substantial bequest from the estate of Dr. L. Douglas Meredith, a 1926 graduate of the College of Arts and Sciences, has enabled the University to create the Laura J. and L. Douglas Meredith Professorships to recognize and reward outstanding teaching at Syracuse University.

-The Teaching Recognition Award is an award program sponsored by the Meredith Professors to benefit non-tenured faculty members.
+The Teaching Recognition Awards Program is an award program sponsored by the Meredith Professors to benefit non-tenured faculty members.
 Its specific goals are to recognize excellence in teaching and to encourage a culture of collegial mentoring among faculty members.

 Each year Syracuse University names Seinfeld Scholars to recognize recipients’ passion for excellence and exceptional creativity and originality in academic or artistic endeavor, and to encourage their continued outstanding performance.
 In two of every three years, this award is made to a faculty member.
 In the third year, the award is made to two students.

 The Board of Higher Education and Ministry of the United Methodist Church has sponsored this award at Syracuse University each year since 1982 to recognize the teaching and scholarship of an outstanding professor.
 This award emphasizes the dual nature of the faculty commitment to teaching and scholarly/creative work.